Larry Dark: O. Henry Awards Series Editor

 In 1995, Dark learned that William Abrahams, series editor for the O. Henry Awards for more than thirty years, was retiring and that the publisher, Doubleday Books, was looking for someone to take over the series.
 Dark interviewed and proposed adding a jury of three well-known writers to select the 1st, 2nd, and 3rd prize winning stories from among the approximately twenty stories that he would select each year.
 He also suggested increasing the number of magazines consulted.
 For the first volume he edited in 1997, Dark added a short-list of fifty other stories with brief summaries and an award for the magazine publishing the best short fiction.
 He also established a Web presence for the series, eventually adding a complete list of stories and authors whose work had been included in the series since its inception in 1919.
 Dark edited six volumes of the O. Henry Awards (1997, 1998, 1999, 2000, 2001, and 2002), collecting a total of 117 stories first published in 41 different magazines and written by 96 authors, including Kevin Brockmeier, Raymond Carver, Michael Chabon, Edwidge Danticat, Andre Dubus, Louise Erdrich, Jhumpa Lahiri, Alice Munro, Annie Proulx, George Saunders, David Foster Wallace, and John Edgar Wideman.
 He also produced readings to promote the books at venues such as KGB Bar, the National Arts Club, and the 92nd Street Y, featuring writers such as Sherman Alexie, Michael Cunningham, Mary Gordon, Rick Moody, Lorrie Moore, Steven Millhauser, Chaim Potok, and Mona Simpson.

 The Story Prize

 In 2003, philanthropist Julie Lindsey approached Dark with the idea of creating an annual book award for short stories, which they launched in 2004 as The Story Prize.
 Each year Dark and Lindsey choose three finalists from among the collections publishers and authors submit.
 A panel of three judges chooses the winner.
-Since the second year of the prize, the three finalists have appeared at The New School's Tishman Auditorium, where they read from and discuss their work with Dark before Lindsey announces the winner.
+From 2005 through 2020, the three finalists appeared at The New School's Tishman Auditorium, where they read from and discussed their work with Dark before Lindsey announced the winner.
+In 2021, the readings and interviews were done remotely.
+In 2022 and 2023, the event took place at a private venue.
 The $20,000 top prize is among the highest in the U.S. for any annual book of fiction.
 In May 2012, Dark and The Story Prize also produced an event at The Center for Fiction to celebrate the stories of John Cheever to mark the centennial of the author's birth.